jdlongmire/rational-foundations-ai-study/README.md

 This repository documents groundbreaking research combining rigorous philosophical argumentation with systematic AI collaboration.
 The work establishes both a novel transcendental argument for rational foundations and an innovative methodology for AI-assisted philosophical research that represents a paradigm shift in academic methodology.

+An important point to cosider is that all the ideas for the papers are my thoughts, just AI-Assited for clarity and completeness.

 ## Repository Contents

 ### Core Scholarly Works